 - STEP 1.
 Click the blue Change type link next to Service at the top of the pane.
 Choose Non-inventory. - STEP 2.
 Enter Grass Seed in the Name field. - STEP 3.
 Choose Landscaping in the Category field. - STEP 4.
 In the Description, enter Grass Seed. - STEP 5.
 The Sales Price/Rate is 3 dollars. - STEP 6.
 Enter Sales of Product Income in the Income Account.
 Sales of Product Income is typically used for tangible goods. - Step 7.
 Click the blue Edit Sales Tax link.
-Because Grass Seed has a special tax rate in this state, Browse the list to locate it by clicking on Professional Goods & Services, then Landscaping, then Grass Seed, as shown in Figure 2-39.
+Because Grass Seed has a special tax rate in this state, select it from the Suggested list, as shown in Figure 2-39.

-You could also use the Search to quickly find the tax category by typing in Grass Seed.
+You could also use the Search to quickly find the tax category by typing in Grass Seed, or Browse All to find it under Professional Goods & Services, then Landscaping, then Grass Seed.